Kelvenmanuel/Unit_3_Project_KelvenManuel_CS/README.md

 ==============================================

 ### Definition of the problem
   In 2020.
-A business Man, called irving fang, is running a shoes company.
+A business Man, called Irving fang, is running a shoe company.
 The company name is Shoe with fang and they are responsible for selling high level and Quality shoes.
-Mr. Irving has a significant number of supply, and does not know how to manage it.
-Besides, He presents a variety of brands with diffeent shoe colorway, prices and volatility.
+Mr. Irving has a significant number of shoes and does not know how to manage it.
+Besides, He presents a variety of brands with different shoe colorways, prices, and volatility.

 ### Proposed Solution
-Create an Application of software/App using the program language ```PYTHON```, one of the top-picked programming languages of most universities and industries.
+   Create an Application of software/App using the programming language ```PYTHON```, one of the top-picked programming languages of most universities and industries.
 The purpose of this application is to assist the user to manage their shoe supply.
 Where this App will meet the needs of the company, organizing the shoe in a set of criteria given by the user(Mr. Irving), such as brand, colorway, and quantity.
 Moreover, this app will allow the user to give the price of the shoe, edit their data and delete unnecessary or outdated information about shoes.

 ### Success criteria

 1. Identify the brand and the country that produced the Shoe;
-2. Information about how many shoe the iventory has;
+2. Information about how many shoes the inventory has;
 3. Identify the colorway of every shoe;
 4. Recognize/provide the current price, past and retail price of every shoe;
-5. Display the volarity of every shoe;
+5. Display the volatility of every shoe;
 6. Provide the amount of sales that every shoe has;
 7. Show the last time that the shoe was used;
 8. Every shoe can be edited and deleted.